vbonassies/webexTeamsBot/README.md

 }

-To use he calendar google API, you need a json file with your credentials, to do so, follow he step 1 on this: https://developers.google.com/calendar/quickstart/python
+To use the calendar with google API, you need a json file with your credentials, to do so, follow he step 1 on this: https://developers.google.com/calendar/quickstart/python